librenms/librenms/doc/Extensions/Auto-Discovery.md

 LibreNMS provides the ability to automatically add devices on your network, we can do this with via a few methods which will be explained below and also indicate if they are enabled by default.

+All discovery methods run when discovery.php runs (every 6 hours by default and within 5 minutes for new devices).

 ### Discovery methods

 #### ARP